Foods of the future

 While nutrition and safety can be objectively engineered, consumer appeal, which ultimately makes or breaks a product, must be taste-bud tested.
 Trained tasting panelists provide more useful guidance in the initial formulation stages, says Waglay.
 “But when you want to know what a consumer would taste, an untrained, bigger panel is more comparable to a consumer.”

-Managing multiple groups of 60-100 student tasters, Waglay ran the sensory evaluation testing both for McGill’s shelf-stable frozen dessert, a shelf-friendly product that did well in a recent North American competition, and for the high-protein flour made from crickets that won the $1-million Hult Prize last year.
+Managing multiple groups of 60-100 student tasters, Waglay ran the sensory evaluation testing both for McGill’s shelf-stable frozen dessert, a product that did well in a recent North American competition, and for the high-protein flour made from crickets that won the $1-million Hult Prize last year.
 Respondents graded the products on smell, taste, texture, mouth feel (how texture breaks down), after taste and overall liking to isolate a winning formula.

 Waglay is currently sensory testing her own PhD project – isolating potato proteins, which are in many ways healthier than animal proteins, and don’t carry any animal-rights or religious stigma.